Debbie McGee: Other activities

-McGee worked alongside her husband in venues around the world.
-Also, according to the biography on her personal website, she was writing a book.
-A cookery and party book written by McGee has appeared on WH Smith and Amazon websites called Dine with Debbie, although it is no longer in print.
+A cookery and party book written by McGee, called Dine with Debbie - A Magical Touch, was published.
 In 2005 she became the brand ambassador for "Good Boy" chocolates.

-In 2006, McGee and friend Sue Simons created modelling and casting agency Debbie McGee Models.
+In 2006, McGee and friend Sue Simons created a modelling and casting agency, Debbie McGee Models.

 In February 2009, McGee and Daniels appeared in Closer magazine in a picture recreating an image from an Armani advert that featured footballer David Beckham and his wife Victoria.
 Later in the summer of that year, she appeared in a fringe theatre show in London called Frank's Closet.

 On 21 August 2013, McGee took part in the Dead Air Podcast, a show hosted by Nick Lee and Rob Oldfield.

 From 9 December 2016 to 1 January 2017, McGee starred in the pantomime Aladdin as Slave of the Ring at the Grand Opera House, York.

-She is known for her work with dogs.
+She is known for her work with dogs, including as an advocate for canine welfare and the charity Medical Detection Dogs.
+Alongside her late husband, Paul Daniels, she championed the training of dogs to detect diseases such as cancer and diabetes, participating in high-profile fundraising campaigns to support their research.